February 02, 2026

 It also says to have two bins, one for biodegradable and the other for non-biodegradable waste, at residences and institutions.

-It empowers local rag pickers to collect non-biodegradable waste as it can be recycled.
-Provision for packing materials such as cardboard and plastics is made.
+It empowers local rag pickers to collect non-biodegradable waste, which can be recycled.
+Provisions for packing materials such as cardboard and plastics are made.

 Companies using non-biodegradable materials need to collect such waste and recycle it.